 I would argue that, either directly or indirectly, the reason we’re sold this lie is so that we feel unhappy with ourselves – unhappy enough to feel the need to buy weight loss supplements when we don’t need them.
 Unhappy enough to push beyond our breaking point when we exercise and lose sight of why we started on our fitness journey to begin with.
 Reminder: it wasn’t just for a six-pack – it was for our fitness, it was for our performance, and it was for our health.

-Of course, a lot of us can successfully ‘read’ images and messages like those espoused by Protein World’s posters’ (and ‘fistpiration boards’) critically – we automatically read them like this.
+Of course, a lot of us can successfully ‘read’ images and messages like those espoused by those posters’ (and ‘fistpiration boards’) critically – we automatically read them like this.
 And a lot of us can just shrug when we see them and keep on walking because we know that they’re there merely to sell us something.
 We know and understand that our body, no matter its current shape or form, is a ‘beach body ready’ body.

 If you’re a woman, you know that you de facto have a ‘bikini body.’